Axiverse Lampposts: Review

+The broader lesson---that many light fields can behave collectively---along with related ideas such as alignment~\cite{Kim:2004rp}, motivated a complementary line of work that treats the axiverse from an ensemble perspective.
 Early work along these lines employed random-matrix methods to study multi-axion effective theories of the form \cref{eqn:generic_axion_potential}.
 In particular, Ref.~\cite{Bachlechner:2017hsj} (see also Refs.~\cite{Bachlechner:2017zpb,Bachlechner:2018gew,Bachlechner:2019vcb}) argued that axion field ranges, quantified by the ``diameter'' of a smooth patch of the potential, can be enhanced up to $N^{3/2}$ in certain classes of random ensembles.
-They interpret this scaling as the product of three distinct $\sqrt{N}$ factors with different origins: (i) a ``kinetic alignment'' factor associated with the typical orientation of the long direction in the kinetic metric relative to the instanton constraints, (ii) a ``lattice alignment'' factor arising from the small singular values of the (near-square) random charge matrix whose rows are $\bm r_i$, which can yield an anomalously long direction in the fundamental domain, and (iii) an additional $\sqrt{N}$ enhancement when the charge matrix is sparse, so that along delocalized directions the argument of each cosine varies only as $1/\sqrt{N}$.
+Ref.~\cite{Bachlechner:2017hsj} interprets this scaling as the product of three distinct $\sqrt{N}$ factors with different origins: (i) a ``kinetic alignment'' factor associated with the typical orientation of the long direction in the kinetic metric relative to the instanton constraints, (ii) a ``lattice alignment'' factor arising from the small singular values of the (near-square) random charge matrix whose rows are $\bm r_i$, which can yield an anomalously long direction in the fundamental domain, and (iii) an additional $\sqrt{N}$ enhancement when the charge matrix is sparse, so that along delocalized directions the argument of each cosine varies only as $1/\sqrt{N}$.

 A general lesson from these random-ensemble studies is that even modest assumptions about ``generic'' ultraviolet data tend to produce substantial structure in the infrared.
 Much of that literature (e.g.\ Ref.~\cite{Bachlechner:2017hsj} and related work) considers ensembles in which many nonperturbative terms compete, and asks when kinetic and random matrix effects can yield large field-range enhancements.
 Our perspective is complementary: rather than optimizing for the largest achievable range, we seek a tractable baseline for the full spectrum, including the typical field ranges and Standard-Model couplings of all axions.